janKekanSan/jankekansan.github.io/pages/lipu/what-is-toki-pona-lili.md

 This works because its words are broad, like "bird" or "tool", rather than specific like "sparrow" or "jackhammer"

-You might think that makes it hard to talk- but you can already talk like this in English!
+You might think that makes it hard to talk- but you already do this in English!

 ---

 Think of the word "fruit." <!-- TODO: new example? -->

-If you ask a friend, "Want some fruit?", then point to a bowl of bananas, apples, and mangos- they'll say, "Sure!"
+If you ask a friend, "Want some fruit?", then you point to a bowl of bananas, apples, and mangos, they'll say "Sure!"

-The word "fruit" is all you need for them to understand.
+In English they'd tell you the name of the fruit they want, but they could describe it with a color instead- and that's what Toki Pona does.

+The point is, you didn't need to name each fruit- the one broad word "fruit" is enough.

-And In Toki Pona, every word is like this!
+And in Toki Pona, every word is like this!

 <!-- TODO: better transition? -->